Oxalate is all around us when we shop and eat, found in everything from salads to teas to French fries.

 Yet many people are unfamiliar with oxalate and the role it plays in their nutrition every day.

-You may have heard about calcium oxalate crystals which form when the calcium-oxalate ratio are out of balance.
+You may have heard about calcium oxalate crystals which form when the calcium-oxalate ratio is out of balance.
 Or maybe you’ve been advised to avoid oxalate in order to support kidney and urinary tract health.
 You may be wondering: how is oxalate involved in nutrition?
 Where does oxalate come from, and how can you avoid it?

 We believe that the more information you have about nutrition, oxalate, and kidney health, the better equipped you will be to succeed at oxalate reduction.
 In this article, we’ll explore how oxalates get to your plates, what happens when you eat them, and the basics of oxalate reduction.